Rome events in August start with the big one - ferragosto, August 15.

 Entry for night visits to the Colosseum is NOT part of the Roma Pass.

-NB - They don't usually open this on Coopculture until right before the event so if you don't see availability for when you want to go, check back.
+NB - Sometimes there is availability for this only a few days in advance, so if you don't see availability for when you want to go, check back!